 • confirms the Group’s values;

-• approves the Group’s key policies.
+• approves the Sanoma Governance Framework and Group’s key policies.

 Board meetings

-During 2022, the Board convened 13 times with an average attendance rate of 98%.
+During 2025, the Board convened 11 times with an attendance rate of 96%.

 Members' attendance at Board meetings